sushitarou19930331/HTML-CSS-Practice/README.md

 # HTML-CSS-practice with Bootstrap.
-I created website for a cute dog mobile app.
+Website to promote a cute dog mobile app.